siddharthlh24/OpenCV-object-pose-for-emmisive-target/README.md

 SOLVEPNP_IPPE
 SOLVEPNP_IPPE_SQUARE
 ```
 The current implementation also includes 2 moving averages for rotation and translation respectively to smoothen out jitter and increase accuracy.
 However, note that higher sizes for the moving average buffer will make response to change slower.
-A value of 3 to 5 is recommended for rotation and 1 for translation.<br>
+A value of 3 to 5 is recommended for rotation and 1 for translation.(30 fps camera)<br>

 Object back projection is done by the following function:
 ```